dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 kind: info
 ---

-💡 Some functions marked with the `notrace` keyword are exceptions, and kprobes cannot hook onto them.
+💡 Functions marked with the `notrace` keyword are exceptions, and kprobes cannot hook them.
 ::

 Conveniently, you can list all kernel symbols in `/proc/kallsyms`: